cea-hpc/modules/doc/source/module.rst

  When loading multiple modulefiles, if one fails to load, ``continue`` to evaluate remaining modulefiles in list or ``abort`` and withdraw already loaded modulefiles from list.

+ The behavior applies to :subcmd:`load` and :subcmd:`try-load` sub-commands.

  This environment variable value supersedes the default value set in the :mconfig:`error_on_multi_load` configuration option.
 It can be defined with